-Almost every culture has old stories about creatures or beings that return from beyond the grave to feast on the living during the hours of darkness.
+Nearly all cultures have stories about creatures or beings that return from beyond the grave to feast on the living during hours of darkness.
 In the west, the vampire has taken on a whole new persona over the last century or so.
-Typically, the roots of pop culture’s most popular monster are traced back to Eastern European folklore, although similar creatures go back thousands of years in various civilizations.
-One early incarnation of the modern blood-sucking creature emerged in the late 1800s in England when Augustus Hare gave an account of the Croglin Grange vampire in his autobiographical novel, Story of My Life.
+The roots of pop culture’s most famous monster are traced back to Eastern European folklore.
+However, similar creatures go back thousands of years in various civilizations.
+One early incarnation of the bloodsucker emerged in England during the 1800s when Augustus Hare told of the Croglin Grange vampire in his autobiography, Story of My Life.

 Penny Dreadful Stories and Legends

 The Croglin vampire was said to have been at least a couple of centuries old.
-Perhaps this story is merely a story, however, Hare portrayed it as one based on truth.
+Perhaps this story is merely a story.
+However, Hare portrayed it as one based on truth.
 A popular form of literature or story-telling at the time was the type one might find in the penny dreadful pamphlets.
-These were works of fiction that were usually of a sensational subject and gothic in style.
+These were works of fiction that were usually about pirates and highwaymen and gothic in style.
 The following story about the Croglin Grange vampire might be one example of that style or even the Victorian equivalent of an urban legend.
-But many people believe that there may have been some truth to this story.
+Nonetheless, many people believed that there may have been some truth to this story.

 The Croglin Grange Vampire Story

 Augustus Hare claimed that Captain Fisher had told him a “really extraordinary story connected with his own family.”
 The Fisher family had had a longstanding presence of several hundred years in Cumberland at a place they called Croglin Grange.
-The family eventually grew out their house and they opted to relocate to the south, but instead of leaving their property vacant, they chose to lease it out to paying tenants.
+The family eventually grew out of their house.
+Thus, they decided to relocate to the south.
+But instead of leaving their property vacant, they chose to lease it out to paying tenants.

 Lights in the Churchyard